 The combination of any monophthong with short i or u was a valid diphthong in PDK.
-I and u reduced nearly to /y, w/ whilst a and e kept their full sound.
-At this stage, it is impossible to tell which vowel reduced in the diphthongs iu and ui.
+I and u reduced nearly to /j, w/ whilst a and ë kept their full sound.
+At this stage, it is no longer possible to tell which vowel reduced in the diphthongs iu and ui.

 Unlike a number of its descendants, the language does not appear to have possessed any triphthongs.

-Finally, the language possessed four other sonorants.
-These were:
+Finally, the language possessed a couple of non-nasal sonorants.